TheCraftof.Art

 The Use of Digital Art and Its Ownership

 With AI significant ethical issues arise, for example the negative environmental impact digitally intensive systems result in, and the casual use of another artist's work without seeking their permission.
 Some companies that deliver AI services are more mindful of their energy footprint and invest in carbon neutral facilities.
-Some respect artist's rights by taking care over what data is mined, but others have little or no regard for how data is managed.
+Some respect artist's rights by taking care over what data is mined, but others have little or no regard for how data is used and managed.

 Non-fungible: something unique that cannot be replaced.